PythonRSAS/pythonrsas.github.io/_posts/2019-8-08-11-Linear-Regression-Ridge-Lasso-ElasticNet.md

 And the out all option, tells SAS to include, both, the training and test observations in a single output data set that has a new variable called selected, to indicate whether an observation belongs to the training set, or the test set.
 I will use the glmselect procedure to test my lasso regression model. data=traintest tells SAS to use the randomly split dataset, and the plots=all option, asks that all plots associated with the lasso regression be printed.

 With it we include the seed option, which allows us to specify a random number seed, which will be used in the cross-validation process.
 The partition command assigns each observation a role, based on the variable called selected, to indicate whether the observation is a training or test observation.
 Observations with a value of one on the selected variable, are assigned the role of training observation.

-And observations with a value of zero, are assigned the role of test observation.
-The model command specifies the regression model for which my response variable, school connected-ness, is equal to the list of the 23 candidate predictor variables.

 After the slash, we specify the options we want to use to test the model.
 The selection option tells us which method to use to compute the parameters for variable selection.
 In this example, I will use the LAR algorithm, parameters for variable selection.